dssheldon/pands-project-sds/README.md

 - Use of nested 'for' loops to iterate through the variables list and class list.
 This coupled with the .loc method (above) was very useful in manipulating the dataset into forms that I required for my analysis
 - Use of itertools to create combinations of variables
 - Use of the random library and the matplotlib.colors library to randomise colours for the histogram plots.
 - Use of the Stateful and Stateless approach as part of matplotlib.
 I read the required reading on this a few times.
-Even so, I initially used the Stateful approach initially for the plots done by pyplot, but changed the code to be Stateless at a later stage.
-Given the simplicity of the plots being used for this projects, I do not think this made a large difference on the code itself and the output
+Even so, I initially used the Stateful approach for the plots done by pyplot, but changed the code to be Stateless at a later stage.
+Given the simplicity of the plots being used for this project, I do not think this made a large difference on the code itself and the output
 - Adjusting the formatting of certain plots required research mainly where the tight_layout() function did not yield results as expected (e.g. adding super titles instead of titles)